Journaling and Mixed Media Mischief with Ailie Snow

 unless you’re prepared to sacrifice the originals )

-Threads:- fairly fine, for tying, wrapping, stitching.
+Threads:- fairly fine, for tying, wrapping, and stitching.
 Needles to fit your threads.

 Found objects:- feathers, leaves, flowers,(pressed), memorabilia.